Smoothie17/Excel-Airline-Project/README.md

 # Excel-Airline-Project
-A simple Excel Dashboard showing the number of flights from 2008 to 2021
+A simple Excel Dashboard showing the trend of flights through Canadian airports from 2008 to 2021.